 This is the story of how picking up some red picket fences led to traveling back in time to a “landmark” 50s diner…

-A few weeks ago, my husband spotted a Craigslist ad for a small red fence.
-Our neighbors had small white picket fences throughout their yard and he thought this would add a nice decorative touch for our backyard, too.
+A few weeks ago, my husband spotted a Craigslist ad for a small red .
+Our neighbors had small throughout their yard and he thought this would add a nice decorative touch for our backyard, too.
 The seller, who we shall call J., mentioned that she also had some planters.
 Would he be interested?
 Knowing that I’ve wanted planters for a while, he said yes and we were off to haul some fencing and planters.

 Here comes the “Litte did we know…” part.

-On Sunday, we spent 2 hours clearing tree branches and debris (among other yard and household chores!)
-We were planning to move a fence but decided to pace ourselves.
-Too tired to cook, we ended up at a diner that is stuck in time — the 50s to be exact with a dash of 70s tackiness thrown in, courtesy of popcorn ceilings and dark faux wood.
+Since this is a food blog, I’m going to skip the renovation details for now and tell you how we ended up at a diner that is stuck in time — the 50s to be exact with a dash of 70s tackiness thrown in, courtesy of popcorn ceilings and dark faux wood.

+On Sunday, we were exhausted and my husband suggested eating out.
 We were not in a neighborhood know for good dining unless you’re in the mood for Mexican and we were not in that mood (at least I wasn’t).
-In the middle of the non-descript landscape, we saw a neon sign over a one-story diner with ample parking.
+In the middle of the non-descript San Fernando Valley landscape, we saw a neon sign over a one-story diner with ample parking.
 We pulled in.

 As we were paying, my husband noticed a framed newspaper article about this “landmark” diner.
-An old menu was posted, too.
-Back in 1953, steak costed 53 cents; many items were 15 cents!
 The man at the register turned out to be the owner and he was quite happy to tell us a bit about his restaurant.
 He was a nice man but I don’t think we’ll be back.